rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-search-field.md

    Post files have file names ending with ".md" to designate markdown formatting.
    Jekyll processes such files into index.html files.

-   The three dashes in the first line begins the "front matter" which Jekyll processes.
+   The three dashes in the first line begins the <a target="_blank" href="http://jekyllrb.com/docs/frontmatter/">
+   front matter"</a> which Jekyll processes.

    <pre>
    ---